1. Where is DUMBO?

 10. How do I get on your e-mail list?

-To receive regular updates on performances, notice of special offers, and more, fill out the mailing list form found in the footer of the website.
+To receive regular updates on performances, notice of special offers, and more, fill out the mailing list form found at the bottom of this page.

 11. How do I get involved with the Puppet Lab?

-12. How long have you been at St. Ann’s Warehouse?
+12. How long have you been at the Tobacco Warehouse?

-St. Ann’s left the National Landmark Church of St. Ann and the Holy Trinity on Montague Street in Brooklyn Heights in August 2000.
+We left our first home in the National Landmark Church of St. Ann and the Holy Trinity on Montague Street in Brooklyn Heights in August 2000.
 A former spice milling factory was donated by Two Trees Management through the generosity of David, Jane and Jed Walentas, and St. Ann’s Warehouse opened its doors in DUMBO in October 2001 at 38 Water Street.
-St. Ann’s Warehouse has since proven to be the lynchpin in establishing DUMBO as a vital cultural destination.
-St. Ann’s moved to 29 Jay Street in fall 2012.
+Since then, we’ve prided ourselves on having been the lynchpin in establishing DUMBO as a vital cultural destination.
+We moved to 29 Jay Street in the fall of 2012 and out again at the end of the 2014-2015 season (June 2015).
+We moved into our new permanent home, the Tobacco Warehouse at 45 Water Street in Brooklyn Bridge Park, in the Fall of 2015.
 HISTORY

 13. Are you related to Saint Ann’s School or St. Ann’s Church?